Jonyleo/TEngine/README.md

 The executable will be accessible in TEngine\out\build\x64-Debug\tangram but it must be in the same directory as the assets folder and glew32.dll.

+"Build All", should copy the assets folder into the same directory as the executable, if it does not, please copy it manually.